kxzk/an-embarrassment-of-pandas/README.md

         for file in glob.glob("*.csv")]
 ```

-* Reading in data from SQLite3 database
+* Reading in data from SQLite3
 ```python
 import sqlite3